micro-community/Notice/README.md

 ## Our Plan

-Visit [Our Plan](our-plan.md) to know more about Micro Open Community.
+Visit [Our Plan And Action](our-plan-and-action.md) to know more about Micro Open Community.